fpsvogel/learn-ruby/README.md

 ## Foundations

-It's also good to know the basic workings of the Internet and Web, but that section is in [my "Learn Computer Science" list](https://github.com/fpsvogel/learn-cs#networking--the-web).
+In addition to the topics below, it's also good to know the basic workings of the Internet and the Web.
+Resources for that are listed in [my "Learn Computer Science" list](https://github.com/fpsvogel/learn-cs#networking--the-web).

 ### SQL and databases